4paradigm/OpenMLDB/README.md

 **Real-Time Features with Ultra-Low Latency**: The real-time SQL engine is built from scratch and particularly optimized for time series data.
 It can achieve the response time of a few milliseconds only to produce real-time features, which significantly outperforms other commercial in-memory database systems (Figures 9 & 10, [the VLDB 2021 paper](http://vldb.org/pvldb/vol14/p799-chen.pdf)).

 **Define Features as SQL**: SQL is used as the unified programming language to define and manage features.
-SQL syntax is particularly enhanced for feature engineering, such as `LAST JOIN` and `WINDOW UNION`.
+SQL is further enhanced for feature engineering, such as the extended syntax `LAST JOIN` and `WINDOW UNION`.

-**Production-Ready for ML Applications**: Production features are fully integrated to support enterprise-grade ML applications, including distributed storage and computing, fault recovery, high availability, seamless scale-out, smooth upgrade, monitoring, heterogeneous memory support, and so on.
+**Production-Ready for ML Applications**: Production features are seamlessly integrated to support enterprise-grade ML applications, including distributed storage and computing, fault recovery, high availability, seamless scale-out, smooth upgrade, monitoring, heterogeneous memory support, and so on.

 ## 4. FAQ